pookleblinky/apocalyptic-vignettes/pbta/GMsheet.md

 1. Reports of violence.
 2. Reports of destruction.
 3. Strange news.
-4. Messsages from family and friends.
+4. Messages from family and friends.

 Larger dice can be used to give more granularity.
 In keeping with the Agenda and Principles, these snippets should give evocative glimpses of a world falling